 There are many paths you can take when it comes to reporting software.
-We'll examine Crystal Reports vs. Tableau in this article.

 Today, we’re looking through two popular management reporting and business intelligence options.
 Crystal Reports is a veteran reporting software (one of the first of its kind, actually), and Tableau is a web-based report visualization software that has taken off in recent years.